 Solution 6: Sync iPhone, iPad, iPod to iTunes Alternative Tool

 Still having problems?
-Why not use third-party tool to sync files from your iPhone, iPad or iPod to computer or iTunes ?
+Why not use third-party tool to sync files from your iPhone, iPad or iPod to computer?
 Syncios iPhone/iPad/iPod Manager is the very one that works like iTunes and can do what iTunes can't.
 What you can do with this powerful iTunes alternative:

 Supported Apple Devices and iOS Versions